No-no-no-no-no! 5 Mets pitchers combine to no-hit Phillies

+“Just a really fun team moment,” said Mets first baseman Pete Alonso, who homered.
+“This is one of my all-time highlights, because, like, how often do you see a no-hitter?
+It’s like seeing a white buffalo or a unicorn.”

-Megill was pulled after five innings and 88 pitches.
+Megill started and was pulled after five innings and 88 pitches.
 The bullpen took over from there, with Drew Smith, Joely Rodríguez, Seth Lugo and Edwin Díaz completing the second no-hitter in Mets history.

+Johan Santana threw the Mets’ only previous no-hitter on June 1, 2012, when he struck out eight and needed 134 pitches in an 8-0 win over the St. Louis Cardinals.
+This was the Mets’ 9,588th game, including postseason, since becoming an expansion team in 1962.

+Per Baseball-Reference.com, these 159 pitches were the most thrown in a no-hitter.
+Six Houston Astros pitchers threw 151 pitches in their no-hitter against the Yankees in 2003.

 With the crowd of 32,416 standing and chanting “Let’s go, Mets,” Díaz finished it off in style, striking out Bryce Harper, Nick Castellanos and J.T.
 Realmuto in the ninth — all of them swinging.

-Johan Santana threw the Mets’ only previous no-hitter on June 1, 2012, when he struck out eight and needed 134 pitches in an 8-0 win over the St. Louis Cardinals.
-The Mets began play as an expansion team in 1962 and this was their 9,499th regular-season game.
+Mets pitchers combined to fan 12 and walk six, including Kyle Schwarber three times.
+He stole second base in the fifth — the only time a Phillies player got beyond first base.

+“We hit a couple balls hard but that was about it,” Phillies manager Joe Girardi said. “(Megill) threw about 45 pitches (actually 43) in the first two innings, it looked like maybe we could get him on the ropes.
+But we just never did.”

-Mets center fielder Brandon Nimmo made the best defensive play, making a diving catch on Jean Segura’s sinking liner in right-center to end the third.
+Mets center fielder Brandon Nimmo made the best defensive play, running to make a diving catch on Jean Segura’s sinking liner in right-center to end the third.

+“I didn’t really notice (the no-hitter) until like the sixth inning,” Nimmo said.
+“I looked back to check the count and the score and where I should play and I saw the zero next to their team.
+And I was like, ‘Oh no, all right, we’ve got one going.’”

 The Mets poured on to the field and mobbed Díaz after the final out as a graphic picturing the five pitchers with the words “BLACK OUT” showed on the scoreboard.